 So, here are some of the top features to keep in mind as you shop for the ideal business phone system:

-One of the biggest innovations in the business phone system industry over the last several years has been support for hybrid architecture.
+One of the biggest innovations in the business phone system industry over the last several years has been support for cloud architecture.
 This type of setup utilizes the cloud as well as on-premise infrastructure and services.
-Some of the benefits to a hybrid setup include improved intra office calling, easier mobility, and off-premise call routing.
-Ultimately, hybrid architecture gives you more control over your business communications environment.
+Some of the benefits to an on-premise cloud setup include improved intra office calling, easier mobility, and off-premise call routing.
+Ultimately, on-premise cloud architecture gives you more control over your business communications environment.

 Chances are you already have a customer relationship management (CRM) solution in place.
 But are you maximizing it?
 With a CRM integration, you can sync your customer database with your business phone system.
 This makes it easier to share customer information across your entire organization — allowing for benefits like enhanced prospect tracking, improved communication and, greater profitability.